-Indiana student faces charge after confessing to school shooting threat
+Student faces charge after confessing to school shooting threat

 HIGHLAND, Ind.
 (WISH) — A northwest Indiana student has been charged with making a school shooting threat on social media, the Highland Police Department in Lake County said Friday night.